PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

-Now when we run this script, Prefect will automatically track the state of the flow run and log the output where we can see it in the UI and CLI.
+Prefect will automatically track the state of the flow run and log the output where we can see it in the UI and CLI.

 <div class="terminal">